Towards Multimodal Active Learning: Efficient Learning with Limited Paired Data: Introduction

 In this paper, we introduce the first setting of \emph{multimodal active learning with unaligned data}, where the learner begins with independent vision and language features and must actively acquire cross-modal alignments.
 Unlike unimodal AL or pre-aligned multimodal AL, our setting requires deciding both \emph{which modality to query from} and \emph{how to align instances across modalities}.
 This formulation raises two qualitatively new challenges: (i) \emph{bidirectional alignment}, since annotation can begin from either vision-to-language or language-to-vision, and different choices lead to distinct annotation sets and learning trajectories; and (ii) a \emph{large cross-modal candidate space}, since evaluating the utility of an instance requires reasoning over potential matches across the entire other modality, which may contain millions of unique candidates \citep{gadre2024datacomp}.
 Naively scoring all image–text pairs scales quadratically, making classical AL strategies computationally infeasible.

-Our setting is directly motivated by modern multimodal pipelines such as CLIP \citep{radford2021learning} and SigLIP \citep{zhai2023sigmoid}, where raw modality-specific features can be obtained cheaply at scale, but high-quality alignment is expensive, domain-specific, and often the true bottleneck \citep{gadre2024datacomp, bai2024survey}.
-This challenge is especially acute in specialized domains such as medical imaging \citep{chen2024alifuse} and autonomous driving \citep{ge2023metabev}, where multimodal annotation is both costly and critical. \looseness=-1
+Our setting is directly motivated by modern multimodal pipelines, where raw modality-specific features can be obtained cheaply at scale, but high-quality alignment is expensive, domain-specific, and often the true bottleneck \citep{gadre2024datacomp, bai2024survey}.
+This challenge is especially acute in specialized domains (or when adapting pretrained models to such domains), such as medical imaging \citep{chen2024alifuse} and autonomous driving \citep{ge2023metabev}, where multimodal annotation is both costly and essential.

 \paragraph{Our contributions.} Our main contributions are as follows: \begin{enumerate}[label=(\roman*)] \item We introduce the problem of \emph{multimodal active learning with unaligned data}, clarifying how it differs fundamentally from unimodal AL and existing multimodal AL with pre-aligned data. \item We develop a new algorithm that integrates uncertainty and diversity principles in a modality-aware design, achieves \emph{linear-time} complexity in the number of unaligned instances, and applies seamlessly to both \emph{pool-based} and \emph{streaming-based} scenarios. \item We conduct extensive experiments on benchmark datasets, demonstrating consistent annotation savings (up to $40\%$ on ColorSwap) while maintaining competitive performance. \end{enumerate}